Things I figured out the hard way.

 Read → -

-Gutenberg block vs shortcode for embedding forms — pick the right one
+Gutenberg block vs shortcode for forms

 Both work.
 They're not equivalent.
 Here's the rule for when to use the Core Forms block versus the shortcode, with the actual tradeoffs.